-Prepare for JMeter interview with our comprehensive list of interview questions.
+Prepare for the JMeter interview with our comprehensive list of interview questions.
 These interview questions are designed for both beginners and professionals.
-We will start with fairly simple questions and move to the more advanced level as the post progresses.
+We will start with fairly simple questions and move to a more advanced level as the post progresses.

 Ques.1.
 What is Performance Testing?

 Ans.
-Performance testing is a non-functional testing in which application's performance is evaluated under expected or higher load.
-It is done before the application is deployed on production to ensure that it doesn't crashes and responds within standard/acceptable time at real load.
+Performance testing is non-functional testing in which the application’s performance is evaluated under expected or higher load.
+It is done before the application is deployed on production to ensure that it doesn’t crash and responds within standard/acceptable time at real load.

 Ques.2.
 What are the different types of Performance Testing techniques?

 Ans.
 The different types of performance testing are-